Focal Point—The part of a visual composition that attracts the viewer’s eye most quickly and holds it longest.

 To make the flower even more dramatic, I shaded the negative space around the flower in the upper right corner.
 I didn’t want to make that too dark; I just wanted to emphasize the light value, so I did a couple of layers then blended with my finger, pulling graphite into the surrounding areas to keep the edges soft.
 The exception?
 The edges of the flower.
 They were kept as sharp and crisp as possible because sharp edges also draw the eye and put emphasis on the edge.

 Finally, I rubbed in all of the negative space around the bottom of the drawing, including the lower leaves.
-I smudged the paper to darken it slightly by pulling graphite out of the leaves and into the background with my finger.
+I smudged the paper to darken it slightly by pulling graphite out of the leaves and into the background.
 Again, I kept the edges of the flower leaves as clean as possible, but even in this case, lightly shading the tips of them kept them from pulling the eye out of composition.